Yaryhus/GCSRedes/README.md

 ## 5. Copyright disclaimer

-This product is a non-lucrative recreation of the show, without any kind of profit or redistribution present, and for educative purposes only.
+This product is a non-lucrative recreation of the show through a tabletop online game, without any kind of profit or redistribution present, and for educative purposes only.

 All content and images used on this site are owned or licensed by *Adult Swim*, *Cartoon Network* or its affiliates.
 Names of *Adult Swim* products and services are trademarks of *Adult Swim*, *Cartoon Network* or its subsidiaries.
 Nothing contained herein shall be construed as conferring any license or right under any *Adult Swim* patent, copyright, or trademark.

 If you enjoy this product, please support the creators of the show and their respective affiliates.
-Thank you.
+Thank you!

 ---